Ikea France goes on trial for spying on staff

 Prosecutors say the information flow may even have gone both ways, with an internal Ikea France document recommending handing over its report about an employee to police "to get rid of that person via a legal procedure outside the company".

-Emmanuel Daoud, a lawyer for Ikea France, acknowledged that the case had revealed "organisational weaknesses" at Ikea France.
+Emmanuel Daoud, a lawyer for Ikea France, acknowledged that the case had revealed "organisational weaknesses".

-He said it had since implemented an action plan, including a complete revamp of hiring procedures.
+He said the company had since implemented an action plan, including a complete revamp of hiring procedures.

 "Whatever the court rules, the company has already been punished very severely in terms of its reputation," he said.